Certificate in Digital Media

 - Understanding the differences among the various graphic file formats and their intended uses.

-If you want to register online, the Certificate Registration Code is X9010 for the Digital Graphics Certificate.
+If you want to sign up for the certificate online, enter CT810-X9010 for the Digital Graphics Certificate code.

 Certificate Class Requirements